tomeryeh/demo/cabble/docs/tutorial.md

 							resolve();
 						});
 					} else {
-						//user has been found in localstorage from userController kuzzleController.initPubSub();
+						//user has been found in sessionstorage from userController kuzzleController.initPubSub();
 						resolve();
 					}